brettmariani923/OpenWeatherMapAPI/README.md

        $"Wind Dir.   : {windDirection}°\n" +
        new string('-', 27);

-This produces clean, easy-to-read output in the console, ideal for command-line users.
+    Output is structured and easy to read in the terminal or console.

-Program Entry Point (Program.cs)
+🏁 Program Entry Point (Program.cs)

-The Main() method ties everything together:
+The Main() method brings everything together:

 public static async Task Main(string[] args)
 {
     using var client = new HttpClient();
     var weatherLink = new WeatherLink(client);

     Console.WriteLine("Fetching weather data...");
     string report = await weatherLink.GetWeatherAsync();
     Console.WriteLine(report);
 }

-async Task Main allows for await usage in the Main() method (available since C# 7.1).
+    async Task Main allows asynchronous code execution inside the entry point (supported since C# 7.1).

-We instantiate HttpClient, pass it into WeatherLink, call the GetWeatherAsync() method, and print the result.
+    We create an instance of WeatherLink, call GetWeatherAsync(), and print the report.

-Summary of Application Logic
+🧩 Summary of Application Logic

-    Main() creates an HttpClient and an instance of WeatherLink.
+    Main() creates an HttpClient and WeatherLink instance.

-    It calls GetWeatherAsync() which:
+    GetWeatherAsync() is called, which:

-        Sends an asynchronous request to the OpenWeatherMap API.
+        Sends an asynchronous request to OpenWeatherMap.

-        Parses the JSON response using JObject.
+        Parses the JSON response.

-        Extracts key weather metrics (temperature, humidity, wind, etc.).
+        Extracts key weather metrics.

-        Formats the data into a human-readable report.
+        Formats the data into a readable report.

     The report is printed to the console.

+✅ Features Demonstrated

+    ✅ Asynchronous programming with async/await

+    ✅ Dependency injection of HttpClient

+    ✅ Safe JSON parsing with null-checking and fallbacks

+    ✅ Formatted console output for clarity

+    ✅ Basic error handling via EnsureSuccessStatusCode()